trane-project/trane-cli/README.md

 To see the next exercise, enter (prompt not shown for brevity) `trane next`.

-Internally, clap is being used to process the input.
+Internally, the `clap` library is being used to process the input.
 This requires that a command name is present, even though it's redundant because this CLI can only run one command.
-For this reason, trane-cli automatically prepends the command `trane` if it's not there already.
-So, this command can be run by typing `next`.
+For this reason, `trane-cli` automatically prepends the command `trane` if it's not there already.
+So all commands can be run without the need for adding `trane` to the beginning.

 ### Opening a course library

-The previous command returns an error because trane has not opened a course library.
+The previous command returns an error because Trane has not opened a course library.
 A course library is a set of courses under a directory containing a subdirectory named `.trane/`.
-Inside this subdirectory, trane stores the results of previous exercises, blacklists, and filters.
+Inside this subdirectory, Trane stores the results of previous exercises, blacklists, and saved filters.
 This directory is created automatically.

 Let's suppose you have downloaded the [trane-music](https://github.com/trane-project/trane-music) and called Trane inside that directory.
-Then, you can type `open ./`.
+Then, you can type `open ./` to load all the library under that directory.

 ### Your first study session